 Mount Bailey Trail Via Diamond Lake is a 11.2 mile moderately trafficked out and back trail located near Idleyld Park, Oregon that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 There are two separate starting point to get to the summit of Mt Bailey: a lower trailhead (10.5 miles out and back) and an upper trailhead (about 5 miles out and back).
 I hiked from the lower trailhead a short .4 miles from the Diamond Lake South Shore on NFR 300 (left turn from the paved Diamond Lake Loop.
 The access to the lower trailhead does not require a high-clearance vehicle.
 I cannot vouch for the access to the upper trailhead on NFR 380.